Marcuzzz/alfred-xlarget/readme.md

 # Alfred-xlargetype

-* Note After installing this app, the first time take about ~10sec to install the depencies...
+* Note After installing this app, the first time it takes about ~10sec to install the depencies...

 # Example usage xlargetype: